ncbi/ITSx/README.txt

 NCBI is NOT the original author of ITSx, and in almost all cases, you should ignore this repository and go to http://microbiology.se/software/itsx

 This GitHub repository holds ITSx with the addition of a little bit of error handling.
+NCBI is required to publish these changes because of ITSx's open source license.

+NCBI is not able to provide support for ITSx.
+Please contact the original authors at the URL above.

 ITSx -- Identifies ITS sequences and extracts the ITS region
 ============================================================